Firewalla Gold is optimized to use in Router Mode.

 1) Login to your Linksys router.
 2) Navigate to "Advanced Settings" > "Internet Settings" > "Connection Type".
 3) Change to "Bridge Mode".
 4) Save.

 eeroOfficial Guide: https://support.eero.com/hc/en-us/articles/208276903-How-do-I-bridge-my-eeros-

-NOTE: If you are wiring your eero units.
-There might be unpredictable results for eero mesh in bridge mode.
+NOTE: If you are using a wired backual to connect your eero units there might be unpredictable results for eero mesh in bridge mode.
 There's a good technical explanation on Reddit by eero devs.
 But if you still want to try, some of our customers found that changing the topology might help.

 The first eero (gateway eero) must be directly after Firewalla if eero is not used as a router.
 All other units, part of the same mesh, will need to come off of one switch from the second ethernet of first gateway eero.
 So it has to be Firewall -> gateway eero -> switch => other eero units

-Otherwise, it'll cause network loop and bring down the performance dramatically.
+Otherwise, it'll cause a network loop and bring down the performance dramatically.

 Tips for Pros